Wednesday, April 17, 2024

 What about profit?
 Is it good or bad?

 But also through innovation.
-This occurs when the laborer finds an area of demand/need/want through their ingenuity/ innovation/creativity and supplys that want or need more efficiently than others (or exclusively before anyone else does).
+This occurs when the laborer finds an area of demand/need/want through their ingenuity/ innovation/creativity and supplies that want or need more efficiently than others (or exclusively before anyone else does).

 The basic engine that drives commerce is supply and demand.
-The laborer/innovator supplies what others need, want, or demand.
+The laborer/innovator supplies what others need want, or demand.

-Commerce is nothing more than the exchange of goods and services - by the means of currency - that are needed and desired by others.
+Commerce is nothing more than the exchange of goods and services - by means of currency - that are needed and desired by others.

 To provide goods and services that are needed or wanted is not taking advantage of people but actually serving them.
 It is treating them with value/care.
 In short, productivity does not necessarily require greed.
 It can be driven by a desire to serve others; to treat them as we wish to be treated i.e. to love our neighbors as ourselves.
 In so doing, we are carrying out the 2nd greatest commandment.

 Often, profit-making and abuse of it are mixed together as if they are one and the same.
 They are not.
 To shut down profit-making because it is abused is not the solution to the actual abuse.
-It would be equivalent to docking a sailboat, which is more efficient than using a row boat because the sailboat captain is always drunk and constantly wrecking his ship and causing harm or damage to others.
+It would be equivalent to docking a sailboat, which is more efficient than using a row boat because the sailboat captain is always drunk and constantly wrecking the ship, causing harm or damage to others.
 The sailboat is not the problem, the captain steering the boat is.

 Some systems are more conducive to abuse than others.
 Systems that have centralized power (such as ²socialism and communism) tend to be abused most due to the selfish inclination of humanity.
 As the saying goes, power corrupts and absolute power corrupts absolutely.
 If you put the control of commerce in the hands of a centralized authority, abuse inevitably occurs due to our inherent inclination to be selfish.